 Most likely, this is due to (1) increased competition, and (2) deal hunters taking advantage of one-off sales and deep discounts.
 The solution lies in three strategies.

-How to boost AOV over the holidays:
+How to boost AOV for ecommerce holiday marketing:

 One, new customer acquisition through paid advertising that begins building audiences before costs soar (i.e., a delayed-attribution model and heavy emphasis on retargeting).